aurafinance/aura-contracts-lite/README.md

 This repo contains solidity files extracted from the core `aura-contracts` repo for public review.

 All test suite, infrastructure, and deployment scripts are excluded.
+Files found in the `convex-platform` submodule have been edited directly in place to preserve files layout and make parsing the diffs easier for security purposes.

 ### Getting Started